US Student Visa Guide for India Students

 US Student Visa Eligibility

-India is the second-most popular country of origin for international students and exchange visitors in the US (China is the first).
-Most applicants for a student visa USA from India — around 165,000 — plan to study at the graduate level.
-According to Open Doors Report data, India surpassed China in 2022-23 to become the largest source of international graduate students in the United States for the first time after approximately 13 years.
+India is the leading country of origin for international students and exchange visitors in the US.
+(China is the second).
+Most applicants for a student visa USA from India — around 196,000 — plan to study at the graduate level.
+According to Open Doors Report data, India surpassed China in 2023-24 to become the largest source of international graduate students in the United States for the first time after approximately 14 years.
 The next-highest group is students with an internship on OPT (Optional Practical Training) qualifications; these students may still be enrolled at their US university or have recently finished their studies.

-Approximately 68% of all students from India travel to the US to pursue a course of science, technology, graduate or undergraduate engineering degree programs, or math (STEM) in the academic year 2022-23, while around 12% come to study in graduate or undergraduate business degree programs.
-The most popular states for international students are California, Massachusetts, New York, Illinois, Texas, and Pennsylvania, each hosting around 50,000 students or more from different countries.
+Approximately 76% of all students from India traveled to the US to pursue a course of science, technology, graduate or undergraduate engineering degree programs, or math (STEM) in the academic year 2023-24, while around 12% came to study in graduate or undergraduate business degree programs.
+The most popular states for international students are California, Massachusetts, New York, Texas, Pennsylvania, and Illinois, each hosting around 50,000 students or more from different countries.

 Learn more about Shorelight’s bachelor’s programs for international students and master’s programs for international students

-While the US Department of State does not release the exact number of applications requested and the number denied, it was declared by the US embassy that a record number of more than 140,000 student visas were issued to Indian students between October 2022 and September 2023, marking a historic milestone in Indian student exchanges to the US.
+While the U.S. Department of State does not release the exact number of applications requested and the number denied, officials note that a record number of more than 140,000 student visas were issued to Indian students between October 2022 and September 2023, marking a historic milestone in Indian student exchanges to the US.

 Requirements